 - The Report of Incident form must contain only factual information.
-State personnel who are completing the reports should exercise caution not to place blame on other state employees or admit liability.
+State/university personnel who are completing the reports should exercise caution not to place blame on other state/university employees or admit liability.

 - Do not furnish information on claims or lawsuits to unauthorized persons other than law enforcement officials.
 Obtain names and address of witness.
 Refer all other questions to RMTD.

 - In the event of a claim involving theft of money, securities, or other property, notify the police immediately and call RMTD claims staff as soon as possible.

 - Copies of the Report of Incident form shall be distributed as follows: ORIGINAL